004, 13 Crime, Mystery, Suspense and Thriller Novels Featuring Characters who are Journalists

 About the Series

-A part of me that thinks “if the author is that great why aren’t you planning from old books?”
+A part of me thinks, “If the author is that great, why aren’t you planning more books?”
 But, I guess that’s my inner sceptic.
 I hope that there are more books in this series because it sounds like it’s going to be something that’s interesting.
-In light of that, the second book in the series is called The Thin Edge and that was published in May 2019.
+In light of that, the second book in the series is called The Thin Edge, which was published in May 2019.
 The first book was published in June 2018—maybe she is releasing a book every year.
 There might be a book release, but I’m not seeing a preorder at the moment.
 I don’t know—I’ve just never seen a duology in the crime mystery and thriller space.

 Book #2 – The Dying Hour by Rick Mofina